RafaelNTeixeira/Trike/README.md

 GameState is represented as a list with 2 elements, the current Player and the current Board.
 Board is also represented as a list but it includes sublists that represent rows of the board.
 Each element of rhose sublists, represents an element in a column.
 There can be 4 diferent values on the board:

-- `0` represents an empty space
+- `0` represents an empty space - printed on the board as `.`
-- `p` represents a playable space
+- `p` represents a playable space - printed on the board as `x`
-- `b` represents a space occupied by a black piece
+- `b` represents a space occupied by a black piece - printed on the board as `B`
-- `w` represents a space occupied by a white piece
+- `w` represents a space occupied by a white piece - printed on the board as `W`

 Here are some representations of the different states on the game: